No767/Kumiko/README.md

 # To-Do List

-- [x] Use Twitter API to grab certain posts, etc
+- [ ] Switch from Tweepy to the official Twitter 1.3 API Client Library
 - [x] Very Basic Twitter API Support
-- [ ] Add support for music and videos (YouTube API, SoundClound API, and/or Spotify API)
+- [ ] Add support for music and videos (YouTube API, SoundCloud API, and/or Spotify API)
 - [x] Deviantart support
 - [x] Reddit support
 - [ ] Add support for a kana-quiz like system (Maybe use Tensorflow for AI and Machine Learning responses)